Nordix/xcluster/doc/image.md

 Describes howto alter the `xcluster` kernel and disk image.

 The `xcluster` disk image is shared by all VMs.
 It is not bootable instead `kvm` is started with the "-kernel bzImage" option.
-This is simpler and it also allows parametes to the kernel to be specified which can be accessed via `/proc/cmdline` from within the VMs.
+This makes it possible to select different kernels and it also allows parametes to the kernel to be specified which can be accessed via `/proc/cmdline` from within the VMs.

 ## Diskim